Online Quizzes and Exams in Moodle

 - If your instructor allows or requires you to use certain materials — for example, to refer to a course reading — make sure you have them open and available for reference.
 Try to avoid opening new windows, tabs or applications during a quiz attempt if you can.

-- Click Attempt Quiz Now to start a quiz.
+- Click Attempt Quiz Now to start taking the quiz.

-- If the quiz a time limit, Moodle will warn you that the timer can’t be paused once it starts counting down.
+- If the quiz has a time limit, Moodle will warn you that the timer can’t be paused once it starts counting down.
 Even if you close the window, the timer will continue.
-Do not click Start Attempt unless you are certain you have enough uninterrupted time to finish.
+Do not click Start Attempt unless you are certain you have enough uninterrupted time to finish!

 Quiz Interface